 This is an astounding accomplishment for a brand, and it all happened because of an inherent belief system in place.
 Not to mention, its slogan is a perfect representation of the business.

-Nike’s branding and messaging are rooted in empowerment, and their slogan “Just Do It” expresses that clearly and coherently.
+Nike’s branding and marketing strategies are rooted in empowerment, and their slogan “Just Do It” expresses that clearly and coherently.
 Nike’s brand marketing strategy is a nod to athletes and people everywhere to do their best every single time in every situation.
 And this brand perspective can never go out of style.

 Coca-Cola is a world-renowned soft drink company that shows a remarkable example of how brand causes can contribute to global brand recognition.

 The brand regularly collaborates with many organizations focused on helping local communities.
 For example, Coca-Cola supports an initiative to improve school facilities in India known as the Support My School campaign.